Board of Directors

 Obituary, Washington Post

-Team-Staff of life
+Team-Staff of Life

 Allie was born and raised in Marin County.
 She attended Loyola Marymount University in Los Angeles and moved to New York City post-college before returning to the Bay Area.
 Allie spent the majority of her career in digital media, spending 10 years at Pandora/SiriusXM in product management and operations.
 Allie lives with her husband and their 3 young children.
 She is excited to be part of an organization that drives meaningful impact, especially around educating children and schools about healthier foods and where it comes from.
 She enjoys traveling, baking, and spending time with family and friends.

-sam gross - Farm to School Community Education and Outreach Manager
+Sam Gross - Farm to School Community Education and Outreach Manager

-Sam Gross is a nature enthusiast and garden educator whose interests include forests, flowers, and classroom education!
+Sam Gross is a nature enthusiast and garden educator who loves forests, flowers, and classroom education!
 Originally from New York City, Sam moved out to California to work at a local farm, and quickly became involved in the world of garden education.
 At Honoré, Sam works to plan and implement wheat curriculum in the Mt.
 Diablo Unified School District, where Sam also teaches as a daytime Garden Educator with the Growing Healthy Kids Program at Sun Terrace Elementary School in Concord.
 Sam’s background includes work in the legal field, which equips Sam with skills in project management, compliance, and recordkeeping.
 Sam's interests include taking long walks, biking around town, listening to audiobooks, and marveling at the amazing plant life in the Bay Area!

 Mia’s passions lie in urban planning, technology, and the environment.
 She recently graduated from the University of Michigan with a bachelor's degree in Information Science and a minor in Art & Design.
 After spending the summer following her graduation working on a farm in Japan, Mia continues her involvement in promoting sustainable agriculture through her role as a Farmers Market Educator on the Honoré team.
 Mia also serves as a full-time Fellow for Silicon Valley Clean Energy developing education initiatives for carbon-free energy sources in the Bay Area, and she occasionally volunteers on farms in Contra Costa County.
 Her career goals are to blend her experiences and passions to help urban communities achieve healthy and just environmental outcomes.